imbhe/OSiUAL/README.md

 This repository contains code used in the paper Optimal sampling in unbiased active learning presented at AISTATS 2020 by Henrik Imberg, Johan Jonasson and Marina Axelson-Fisk.

+Find the paper and supplementary material [here](http://proceedings.mlr.press/v108/imberg20a/imberg20a.pdf) and [here](http://proceedings.mlr.press/v108/imberg20a/imberg20a-supp.pdf), and AISTATS presentation [here](https://slideslive.com/38929999/optimal-sampling-in-unbiased-active-learning?ref=speaker-30219-latest).

 ---